 - OS Drug

-Note: Not all drugstores carry formula milk especially if it’s a small store.
+NOTE: Not all drugstores carry formula milk.
+If they don’t have it, it is most likely just a cosmetic drugstore.
 So you need to look for another one.

 How to Determine Infant vs Toddler Formula

 Before you hit the drugstore, it pays to know how to distinguish formula milk and whether it is precisely for infants or toddlers.
 For infants, look for the sign 0 カ⽉月 – 1歳.
 This translates that the formula milk is for infants 0 months to 1 year old.
 The same is true for toddler milk.
 Depending on the manufacturer, some will show it’s for 9 months to 3 years (9カ⽉月 – 3歳) and some for 1 year to 3 years old (1歳 – 3歳).
 Both can be given to toddlers.
 Toddler milk in Japan is also called “follow-up milk” (フォローアップミルク).